The Lending and Secured Finance Review: Netherlands

 In principle, creditors of Dutch debtors have, among themselves, an equal right to be paid from the net proceeds of all assets of their debtor in proportion to their claims.
 Their claims thus rank pari passu.
 Dutch law, however, accepts the possibility of a first ranking security right, second ranking security right, etc., with respect to both mortgage and pledge, and provides for other grounds for preference (such as rights of retention, and privileges of the Dutch tax authority and a trustee in bankruptcy).
 Similarly, a contractual arrangement between a creditor and a debtor may stipulate that a claim of a creditor shall take, in respect of all or certain other creditors, a ranking lower than that conferred by law.

 Under Dutch law, as a general rule security that was created first in time has the highest priority.
+The Dutch Civil code provides for the change in rank of mortgages.
+On 9 April 2021, the Dutch Supreme Court confirmed that also a change of rank for pledges is possible.
 With respect to 'invisible' security rights (such as an undisclosed pledge on receivables) it is, therefore, important that conclusive evidence can be provided as to the date when a security right was created.
 This evidence is provided through the execution of a pledge in the form of a notarial deed or by registration of a private deed with the Dutch tax authorities.

 In the Netherlands, no public register exists in which pledges can be filed.
 As a result, there is no public basis on which a creditor can verify whether any assets of a debtor are encumbered with a pledge.
 Therefore, a creditor cannot determine in advance whether its debtor's assets have been pledged previously.
 However, mortgages are registered in a public register and thus their ranking can be determined by checking the appropriate register.
 Pledges on shares in a company are required to be recorded in that company's shareholder register.
 However, shareholder registers are often incomplete and do not provide conclusive evidence.